-The Joint Statement no longer applies to either profession as the BSB and the SRA are now taking divergent approaches to qualification as barristers and solicitors.
-There is more information about these approaches - and what they mean if you want to become either a barrister or a solicitor - in the Common Protocol on the Academic Component of training (see Part 2G of this Bar Qualification Manual), which we have published jointly with the SRA.
+As the BSB and the SRA are taking divergent approaches to qualification as barristers and solicitors, the Joint Statement will cease to apply to either profession in the future.
+There is more information about these changes - and what they mean if you want to become either a barrister or a solicitor - in the Common

+Protocol on the Academic Component of training (see Part 2G of this Bar Qualification Manual), which we have published jointly with the SRA.

-The requirement to complete the academic component of Bar training in order to become a barrister has not changed.
+In order to become a barrister, the requirement to complete the academic component of Bar training will not change.
 Depending on which of the approved pathways is offered by an Authorised Education and Training Organisation (AETO), this component may be integrated with the vocational component, rather than taken sequentially, or may continue to be completed as a stand-alone component that is completed before the vocational component of Bar training.